makersacademy/bowling-challenge-ruby/README.md

 - final_score turns a scorecard array into a final score

 I'll be honest, I named it codezilla because it's pretty ugly.
-I wrote pseudocode in this readme which may help.
+I wrote a file, pseudocode.rb, which mirrors my code in human language.

 forgive me  ( •_•)